Supersaturation for subgraph counts: Introduction

 \subsection{Cliques without cliques}

 The most fundamental Alon-Shikhelman-type problems involve cliques.
 As above, we write $\kt(G)$ for $n_{K_t}(G)$.
-Zykov \cite{Z}, along with many others, showed that $\ex_{K_t}(n,K_{r+1})=k_t(T(n, r))$, where $T(n, r)$ is the $r$-partite Tur\'an graph on $n$ vertices.
-Bollob\'{a}s \cite{B} discussed the general problem of minimizing the number of copies of $K_{s}$ in a graph with a given number, say $N$, of $K_t$s, i.e., a supersaturation result.
-(Thus, if $N\leq \ex_{K_t}(n,K_{s})$, then this minimum number is $0$.)
+Zykov \cite{Z}, along with many others, showed that $\ex_{K_t}(n, K_{r+1}) = k_t(T(n, r))$, where $T(n, r)$ is the $r$-partite Tur\'an graph on $n$ vertices.
+Bollob\'{a}s \cite{B} discussed the general problem of minimizing the number of copies of $K_{s}$ in a graph with a given number, say $N$, of copies of $K_t$, i.e., a supersaturation result for $\ex_{K_t}(n,K_{s})$.
+(Of course, if $N\leq \ex_{K_t}(n,K_{s})$, then this minimum number is $0$.)
 His result gives a bound of the form